PaddlePaddle/PaddleSpeech/demos/text_to_speech/README.md

 ```

 ### 2. Prepare Input
-Input of this demo should be a text of the specific language that can be passed via argument.
+The input of this demo should be a text of the specific language that can be passed via argument.
 ### 3. Usage
 - Command Line (Recommended)
     - Chinese